icebreakero/rofandom/README.md

 # rofandom
-rofandom bookking app is for you to record a game item and expenses.
+rofandom is a bookking app is for you to record a game item and expenses.

 This App will be release soon. with community edition.